fglock/Perlito/README-perlito5-Java.md

   - subroutine lookups could also be "our"-like (also method lookups)

-Overflow from int to double
+Overflow from long to double
 ---------------------------

   - partially implemented - needs more work, tests